GERMAN INVASION OF POLAND DURING WW2

 • Szmul Zygielboim commits suicide in London (May 11).

-• General Sikorski leaves for the Middle east to inspect Polish troops (June 6).
+• General Sikorski leaves for the Middle East to inspect Polish troops (June 6).

 • General Sikorski, his daughter and a number of staff members die after their plane crashes into the sea off of Gibraltar (July 4).